-Marathon Petroleum (MPC) has recently been on Zacks.com's list of the most searched stocks.
-Therefore, you might want to consider some of the key factors that could influence the stock's performance in the near future.
+Marathon Petroleum (MPC) has been one of the most searched-for stocks on Zacks.com lately.
+So, you might want to look at some of the facts that could shape the stock's performance in the near term.

 The chart below shows the evolution of the company's forward 12-month consensus EPS estimate:

 Projected Revenue Growth